Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-80-brought-low.md

 ...Yup, they were going down to the gym.
 Probably there to ignore doctors’ orders.
 Marty sighed and sat back, adjusting Sam on his pillow as she tried to think what she should do.
 Should she stop them?
 Tell them off?

-But...God, did she have the heart to?
+But...
+God, did she have the heart to?
 Adam clearly *needed* the chance to use his body properly for the first time in weeks.
 And he wasn’t stupid.
 Nor was Daar, for that matter.

 Or at least, they weren’t heedlessly foolish, anyway.